FORTH-ICS-INSPIRE/artemis/docs/basicconf.md

 are considered benign (the neighbor is allowed to export the route to a passive monitoring service). **NOTE: since this is a new feature, we would appreciate feedback on how it should work in different operational environments.** You can also omit this section, if not of interest to your setup.

 ### Community annotations
 The community annotations applying to possible hijacks to which this rule applies.
-Please check [this wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Community-Annotations) for more information.
+Please check [this docs page](https://bgpartemis.readthedocs.io/en/latest/commannotations/) for more information.

 Full example (except for community annotations, which is an experimental feature):